-ANDERS ERIKKSON: The people couldn't really leave because the climate was too arid and too hot, so humans were bottled up.
+"The people couldn't really couldn't leave," he says.
+"The climate was too arid and too hot, so humans were bottled up."

-JOYCE: Eventually they got out of the bottle; we know that from the trail of fossil bones and stone tools they left behind.
+Eventually they got out of the bottle — we know that from the trail of fossil bones and stone tools they left behind.
 And recently, scientists have learned to read genetic mutations in current populations to track where our ancestors went for the past 70,000 years or so.

-Writing in the proceedings of the National Academy of Sciences, the Cambridge team says changes in climate coincided with some of the big migrations through Asia, and north to Europe, and eventually all the way to Australia and North America.
+Writing in the Proceedings of the National Academy of Sciences, the Cambridge team says changes in climate coincided with some of the big migrations — through Asia, then north to Europe and eventually all the way to Australia and North America.

 One thing climate controlled was food.
-Andrea Manica from the Cambridge team says, "The main thing that really drives a lot of the migrations is actually temperature and precipitation to provide food.
-How much green matter did you have available in each location?"
+Andrea Manica from the Cambridge team says, "The main thing that really drives a lot of the migrations is actually temperature and precipitation to provide food — how much green matter did you have available in each location?"
 Green matter to eat, or to provide food for animals they could hunt.

-Manica says that happened in South Asia, which was a sort of population hub for thousands of years, as dropping sea levels opened up new migration routes; same with Siberia, thousands of years later, when glaciers melted and allowed people to cross the land bridge across the Bering Sea.
+Manica says that happened in south Asia, which was a sort of "hub" for thousands of years until dropping sea levels opened up new migration routes.
+Same with Siberia, thousands of years later, when glaciers melted and allowed people to cross the land bridge across the Bering Sea.

 Anthropologists who've reviewed this new analysis say it will give them a much better road map of how humans populated the planet than just following the fossilized bones.